RespiraWorks/Ventilator/software/controller/README.md

 Please also see the [Software design pages](../design/controller_architecture.md) for more information on controller architecture.

+If you are not actively working on the controller code but simply need it for prototype testing, you will probably want to use the [automated deployment scripts](../utils/rpi_config).

 ## Rationale and structure

 The ventilator actuators must be driven by control loops ensuring continuous breathing according to doctor-provided parameters, while also ensuring no harm is done to the patient.